sabberworm/babel-plugin-yui-compressor-fix-reserved-keywords/README.md

 Babel plugin to automatically rename/fixup variable names, accessors and property names, and statements that trigger YUI compressor bugs.

 Note: it will not fixup stuff that is too new for YUI compressor to know about so you should add it late to your list of plugins.
+Also if Babel decides you need its helpers, it will add those imports and exports after any plugins are run, it seems is no possibility to fixup those via a plug-in and you’re SOL.

 ## Example